Where

 - We are not able to administer medication.

 Questions?
 Concerns?
-Get in touch: patchbayfieldhouse-at-gmail.com
+Get in touch: patchbayfieldhouse@gmail.com

 More Details

 Build sessions are in the morning, where both Charlie and Olivia are present to guide campers through construction of the kits, and the concepts behind how each device works.
-After lunch is an alternating group and solo exploration time outside the fieldhouse in Elm Park.
+After snack/lunch break is an alternating group and solo exploration time outside the fieldhouse in Elm Park.
 Each device will remain fully functional once taken home with minimal accessories (batteries, headphones, etc).
 Details on how to operate the kits and what accessories are needed will be provided.

 We are passionate about sound-making that privileges discovery, spontaneous creation and connection with one’s surroundings.
 We believe that making is knowledge building, and that working in this way is incredibly important for youth to build their confidence, center their creative ideas, and realize their agency in generating alternatives in the world around them.
 We hope you will join us in this sound-making adventure!

-Safety Policy
+Safety

 We will have a first-aid kit onsite.